6-Billionaires/trading-gym/README.md

 # Trading Gym for Quantitative trading

 ## Intro

-This is a trading gym for any agent to trade for short term trading.
-We have enermous data for short term trading.
+This is a trading gym for any agent to try trade for short term trading.
+We have collected enermous data for short term trading.
 We have been gathering for every Korean equities order and quote data every tick moment and also reflected data to our trading gym. **Trading Gym is a toolkit for developing and comparing reinforcement learning trading algorithms.**